ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

   - $storageAccountName value to your storage account name
   - $location value to your preferred location
   - $QueryString value to the SAS token you just copied

+- Execute the script in Azure cloud shell at [shell.azure.com](https://shell.azure.com)
+- the script will run and prompt you to provide some parameters - please have those handy:

+  - your Subscription ID
+  - the Environment ID
+  - the URL for learning material (if you don't know that for now, you can put `https://microsoft.com` or any other URL into it)
+  - the App ID from your Azure AD app registration
+  - the App secret from your Azure AD app registration
+  - the Tenant ID from you Azure AD app registration

 ```powershell
 # Set values